nikmash711/react-capstone-ideas/README.md

 8. Reminders can include a time, and can even push notifications to the user (to their notification center or via text/email) - like for daily pills
 9. Use some of these pet puns throughout the app: https://www.lifelearn.com/2016/02/24/the-jumbo-reference-list-of-pet-puns/
 10. Page puns/design will depend on whether it's a cat, dog, or other. and if it's male/female
+11. "See more" at bottom of timeline to load more posts so db doesn't load all of them at once

 ## Foreseeable Issues:
 1. Storing images/files in MongoDB (I think I'd have to use something called GridFS)